2025 Western Michigan Broncos football team

-The 2025 Western Michigan Broncos football team represents Western Michigan University in the Mid-American Conference (MAC) during the 2025 NCAA Division I FBS football season.
-The Broncos are led by Lance Taylor in his third-year as the head coach and the Broncos play their home games at Waldo Stadium, located in Kalamazoo, Michigan.
+The 2025 Western Michigan Broncos football team represented Western Michigan University in the Mid-American Conference (MAC) during the 2025 NCAA Division I FBS football season.
+The Broncos were led by Lance Taylor in his third-year as the head coach and the Broncos played their home games at Waldo Stadium, located in Kalamazoo, Michigan.

+The Broncos claimed the team's fourth football league championship and became the first team in program history to win both a conference championship and a bowl game in the same season.
+With the program's third overall bowl victory, they reached 10 wins for just the second time.

+The Western Michigan Broncos drew an average home attendance of 20,194, the 96th-highest of all NCAA Division I FBS football teams.

 Preseason

 The MAC Football Kickoff was held on Thursday, July 24, 2025 at the Ford Field in Detroit, Michigan from 9:00 am EDT to 1:30 pm EDT.

 Preseason polls

 Coaches Poll

 On July 24 the MAC announced the preseason coaches' poll.